samrobertsbaca/samrobertsbaca.github.io/blog/2025-10-31_re_dear_dearly_beloved.md

 of the rich and the poor,
 the joyful and grieving,
 the repentant and proud.
-i am only as joyful
+i am only as happy
 as the one who suffers most,
-my unity only as whole
+my unity as whole
-as the one most apart.
+as the one most apart,
+my contentment unending.

 my dear, if me you wish to be,
 then leave you all behind,